TheRealDanilson/SinkedSea/README.md

 # SinkedSea
-This is an interpreter for a simple programming language called `SinkedSea`, whose grammer is specified in `SinkedSea.g4`.
+This is an interpreter for a simple programming language called `SinkedSea`, whose grammar is specified in `SinkedSea.g4`.
 `SinkedSea` is untyped, but supports integer, boolean, and channels natively.
 There's support for string literals, but no operations on them excepting printing.

 Requirements: